SU_A_27

 [i] That was really fast?

-[r] Really fast, yes.
-That was official from Greece to come here.
+[r] really quickly yes.
+That was official Greece to come here.

-[i] So how long did the whole trip in general last?
+[i] So how long did the entire journey generally last?

-Ah…we stayed in Greece for 8 months or so.
+[r] Ah … we stayed in Greece for 8 months or something.

-Ah ok…so you had to stay in Greece first.
+[i] Ah okay … so you first had to stay in Greece.

-[r] A lot of waiting.
-We waited a lot.
+[r] Wait a lot.
+We have waited a lot.

 [i] In Athens?

 [r] In Athens yes.
 But in an apartment.
-And they also pay for the food and stuff.
+And they also pay for food and such.

 [i] So the organization has taken care of everything?

-[r] Yes they have taken care of everything.
-Yes, we were really happy.
+[r] Yes they took care of everything.
+Yes we were really happy.
 Not many people were so happy.

 [i] And what were you doing this time?
 Those 8 months.

-[r] Yes really fast!
-And…but the Belgian passport was too late.
+[r] Yes really fast.
+And … but the Belgian passport was too late.
 1 week late.
-So that was the red line…the deadline they say was 1 week for the passport.
-So that was…
+So that was the red line … the deadline say they were 1 week before the passport.
+So that was …

 [i] So you couldn’t go anymore?

-[r] Yes I didn’t go to Rio because of the passport.
+[r] Yes I didn’t go Rio through the passport.
 It was 1 week late.
-But that was actually pretty quick to get papers.
+But yes that was actually pretty fast to have papers.
 And everything was fast.

-[i] And did you come to Antwerp immediately?
+[i] And did you immediately come to Antwerp?

-Yes to Mortsel.
-In Mortsel we lived for 2 months in a social house and then we rented an apartment here in Antwerp center.
-And… Because I didn’t go to Rio I had a chance to go to London for the World Championship in 2017 in London.
-In Rio it was in 2016 so… So the world championship in London was in 2017 so… so I got an invitation for the world championship in London.
-And in the meantime I had also found work.
+[r] Yes to Mortsel.
+In Mortsel we have lived in a social home for 2 months and then we have rented an apartment here in Antwerp Center.
+And… Because I am not going to I had been Rio I had a chance to go to London to the World Champion in 2017 in London.
+In Rio it was in 2016 … The world championship was in 2017 … I received an invitation as a world championship in London.
+And on the way I also found work.
 After 6 months.
 Yes after 6 months.
-I came to Belgium… on the 5th of June.
-And on February 1st I started working.
+I came to Belgium … On June 5.
+And on 1 February I started work.

 [i] And what work?

-[r] Fitness supervisor at the Schilde Fitness Centre.
+[r] Fitness counselor in the Fitness Center Schilde.
 So I was really happy with my work.
 With fitness guidance.
-That was my dream job actually.
+That was actually my dream job.

-[i] Is it like a personal fitness instructor?
+[i] Is it like a personal fitness supervisor?

-[r] Yes fitness coach.
+[r] Yes fitness supervisor.
 So personal coaching.
 I did that too.
-So that was really nice for me.
+So that was really fun for me.
 That was my dream job.
 I did everything for them.
-But they were a bit… Not really honest with me.
+But they were a bit … Not really honest with me.

 [i] Why?

-[r] I’m going to tell you that too.
+[r] I’m going to say that, I’m going to tell about that.
 I got my job through VDAB.
-That was… pretty soon after 3 months.
-I also did an interview with Kanaal Z. This is the government’s channel.
-It’s the government’s channel.
-It’s also on the Youtube and on the channel’s website.
-And then I didn’t speak Dutch.
+That was … Pretty fast, really after 3 months.
+I also did an interview with Kanaal Z. That is the channel of the government.
+That is also on the YouTube and on the website of the channel.
+And then I had none Dutch.
 Really little.
-That was second or third level Dutch then.
-So I couldn’t tell you anything.
+That was second level Dutch or third then.
+So I really couldn’t tell anything.
 Now I tell a lot.
 Now I can speak a lot.
 But then I couldn’t tell or say anything.
-When I see the video I always laugh with my Dutch. [laughs] But my Dutch really improved a lot through my work.
-So at work I had a language coach through VDAB.
-That was really focused on Dutch.
-To all the words I had to use.
+When I see the video I always laugh at my Dutch.
+But my Dutch is very good because of my work.
+So at work I had a language coach via VDAB.
+That was really concentrated on Dutch.
+On all the words I had to use.

 [i] For your work?